ProView- Tubbs Women’s Panoramic 25 Snowshoes

 I am completely smitten by the Panoramics and would highly recommend them to any outdoorsy chick looking for the perfect all-around snowshoe.
 While they may not be the lightest snowshoes around, they are comfortable, versatile, and extremely easy to use.
 The Panoramics will take you anywhere you want to go, from hard-pack ice to powder, and beyond.

-Kelly Dona, Dirtbag Dreamer, is a PSIA-certified alpine ski instructor from Seattle, WA who has a passion for the outdoors.
-When she is not skiing you will most likely find her hiking, backpacking, or snowshoeing throughout the Pacific North West with her labradoodle, Daisy.
-Find her and her pup on instagram @Kelll_bell89.
+Kelly is a PSIA-certified alpine ski instructor from Seattle, WA who has a passion for the outdoors.
+When she is not teaching skiing you will most likely find her hiking, backpacking, or snowshoeing throughout the Pacific North West with her labradoodle, Daisy.
+Find her on Instagram, @kellll_bell89!